 19. Analyze Competition

 Pinterest for business has updated the landscape of the interior design business.
 Do your research and keep track of your competitors to get insight into what works for them, what you could replicate, and what you should definitely avoid.
+You can use the Foyr Community feed to check out what other interior designers in the industry are up to.
+You can evaluate their portfolios, engage in meaningful conversations, and even spot trends.

 20. Track & Engage